Axolotl233/Emu-gut_microbiome/README.md

 # Emu-gut_microbiome

-this respositories contain datasets and script used for Emu-gut_microbiome
+this respositories contain datasets and script used for Emu-gut_microbiome project

 `analysis.R` : code for analysis in R v4.2.0